Seva Bharati: Health

-According to its organisational report, Seva Bharati operates over 5,000 healthcare centres spread across India, including 4200 rural healthcare centres, 960 mobile clinics, 480 resident clinics in urban areas, 200 counselling centres, 6500 ambulances, and 7 leprosy medication and rehabilitation centres.
-Furthermore, it operates a chain of 450 blood banks, alongside over 300 blood donation centres that serve in times of emergency.
-Additionally, Seva Bharati provides free or subsidised medicines to patients in need.
+According to its organisational report, Seva Bharati operates over 5,000 healthcare centres spread across India, including 4,200 rural healthcare centres, 960 mobile clinics, 480 urban resident clinics, 200 counselling centres, 6,500 ambulances, and 7 leprosy medication and rehabilitation centres.
+Furthermore, it operates 450 blood banks, alongside over 300 blood donation centres which are mobilised during emergencies.
+Additionally, Seva Bharati provides free and subsidised medicines to patients in need.

-It is reported that although the organisation operates on a "shoestring budget," it has been regarded a "saviour for those desperately in need of unaffordable medicines."
-Furthermore, according to several media reports, there are an estimated 234 medicine collection and redistribution centres across India.
+According to media reports, the organisation operates on a limited budget and provides affordable medicines to patients.
+There are an estimated 234 medicine collection and redistribution centres across India.

 Rashtriya Seva Bharati has collaborated with several premier technological institutions to modernise India's health infrastructure.

-In partnership with the Birla Institute of Technology and Science, Pilani, Seva Bharati has established telemedicine centres have been established with the aim of delivering healthcare services across distances using telecommunication.
+In partnership with the Birla Institute of Technology and Science, Pilani, Seva Bharati has established telemedicine centres to deliver healthcare services across distances using telecommunication.
 Using the internet and the software "Remedy Kit," developed by the institute, patients' vital health information, including pulse rate, heartbeat, blood pressure, and ECG, can be transferred over using the broadband link from Seva Bharti to Medical Centre, Bits-pilani.

-Eventually, the healthcare personnel at the Medical Centre not only can analyse and diagnose an individual's health conditions but also prescribe medicines that are available at Seva Bharti Complex.
-As a result of implementing these technologies, the entire procedure usually lasts between 3 and 5 minutes.
-Additionally, these techniques are particularly beneficial for improving healthcare accessibility, immunisation drives, and educating young mothers and children about hygiene and general cleanliness.

 Free healthcare camps are organised in slums and economically impoverished areas with the assistance of hospitals, where hundreds of patients undergo medical examinations, including being examined for cardiac and diabetic ailments.
 In these camps, teams of technicians, conduct charge-free electrocardiography (ECG), echocardiography, and blood glucose monitoring.
 Apart from check-ups, dietitians also advise patients on healthy diets, physical exercises, and medicines.

 Medicines are distributed free of cost, and counseling on psychiatric ailments is also provided.
-Seva Bharati also organises naturopathy and other wellness camps for the general public, with the organisation's reports indicating that these camps have been generally widely attended.
+Seva Bharati also organises naturopathy and other wellness camps for the general public, with the organisation's reports indicating regular attendance at these camps.

 AIDS awareness

-Amongst a wide range of activities, Seva Bharati also conducts AIDS awareness programs targeting lorry drivers, taxi drivers, dhaba owners, and the youth.
+Amongst a wide range of activities, Seva Bharati conducts AIDS awareness programs targeting lorry drivers, taxi drivers, dhaba owners, and the youth.
 Hundreds of participants attend these sessions, which cover topics such as "General Health and Hygiene", "Sexually transmitted infection Symptoms and Modes of Transmission", "HIV/AIDS Symptoms and Modes of Transmission," and "Safe Sex."
 Exhibitions are also organised, and literature is distributed to raise awareness of the disease and its prevention.

 Moreover, the organisation regularly organises health awareness drives, similar to the ones on World Heart Day.